Nathanjms/G14DIS-Code/README.md

 # G14DIS-Code
 The code created for my dissertation titled 'Chemokine Chemokine Gradient and Dendritic Cell Migration in Lymphatic Interstitium'.

+The file 'CodeHeirarchy.png' is an image showing which functions call each other, as well as a general order of this process.

+The file 'Video_5PiOver12.avi' is an animation of the code being ran using 'DriverVideoOutput.m'.

 Code Descriptions: